Both AfterPay and humm (formerly OxiPay) are pretty big in the Australian market.

 As an added kickback, we actually get a heap of goodwill from those customers who appreciate the fact that we’re actually human.
 As a business owner, you can’t get much better than that.

-If you’re a business owner who is considering OxiPay or AfterPay, would you instead consider offering your own layby system?
+If you’re a business owner who is considering humm / OxiPay, AfterPay or some other debt scheme, would you instead consider offering your own layby system?

 If you offer your own interest-free option, your potential customer will probably come to you rather than your competitor who’s happy to lean into the buy now pay later phenomenon.
 It’s goodwill for everyone.